TechSmartSolutions/esphome_custom_components/components/tri-switch-documentation/readme.md

 # Tri-State Switch Component for ESPHome
-This component is useful in scenarios where you want to retain the ability to control a device with a physical button while also having the ability to control it programatically.
-This component accomplishes this without interfering with the physical use of the button.
+This component is useful in scenarios where you want to retain the ability to control a device with a physical button while also having the ability to control it programatically, therefore making it a three-way switch, or Tri-Switch.
+This component accomplishes programmatic control of the switch without interfering with the physical use of the button.

 The The Tri-State switch can be controlled like any other entity in Home Assistant that can be controlled either by a manual button connected to a GPIO pin, a dashboard toggle switch, automation or script.